EricKilla/Minecraft-MemAllocate-/README.md

 ======================

 MinecraftMemAllocate is a simple tool for launching Minecraft.exe with more allocated ram.
-Increasing your RAM with minecraft avoids the java "Out of memory" error that can occure because Minecraft sets ~450mb as the default allocation.
+Increasing your RAM with minecraft avoids the java "Out of memory" error that can occur because Minecraft sets ~450mb as the default allocation.
 You will also experience less lag and smoother gameplay.

-Its really easy to use too:
+It's really easy to use too:
 * Save the MineMemAllocate.exe located in 'Downloads' to your desktop.
 * Open the file
 * Find your minecraft.exe file